Lipen/discrete-math-course/typst/syllabus.typ

 - Submissions below this threshold are considered _incomplete_ and must be _resubmitted_.
 - Once the threshold is met, the assignment is consider _passed_.
 - Note that the minimum threshold is considered _before_ the penalties, and the final score may be _lower_ than the threshold if penalties are applied, but not less than 50%.
+  Submissions scored below 50% are considered _failed_ and must be _resubmitted_.

 === Resubmissions